 - Field setup (Home team)

-- Lining the foul lines
+- Painting the foul lines when necessary

-- Lining the batters boxes
+- Lining the batter’s boxes

 - Installing bases